ncsa/Delta_doc/docs/source/user_guide/data_mgmt.rst

 Globus
 ~~~~~~~~~

+Use Globus for large data transfers.
+Globus is a web-based file transfer system that works in the background to move files between systems with Globus `endpoints <https://docs.globus.org/faq/globus-connect-endpoints/#what_is_an_endpoint>`_.

 Go to `Transferring Files - Globus <https://docs.ncsa.illinois.edu/en/proposed_changes/common/transfer.html#globus>`_ for complete instructions on using Globus with NCSA computing resources.

 The Delta endpoint collection names are:

 - "NCSA Delta" (authenticates with your NCSA identity)
-- **ACCESS Delta** (authenticates with your ACCESS identity)
+- "ACCESS Delta" (authenticates with your ACCESS identity)

-Use Globus for large data transfers.
-Globus is a web-based file transfer system that works in the background to move files between systems with Globus `endpoints <https://docs.globus.org/faq/globus-connect-endpoints/#what_is_an_endpoint>`_.

 Infinite Memory Engine (IME)
 -----------------------------------